 Providing refugees a new chance in life

 Many refugees cannot return home because of continued conflict, wars, and persecution, and many of them live in perilous situations or have specific needs, which means that they cannot receive adequate protection in the country where they have sought refuge.
 Instead, they need resettlement to a safe, third country.
+In such situations, UNHCR helps resettle refugees.

 The Nordic countries have long been important partners for resettlement – both in terms of resettling refugees, as well as supporting UNHCR and the capacity of the global resettlement system.